giuseppesanseverino/ArduinoVibrationMotorControl/README.md

 In the framework of the [Bitplush](https://www.interaktive-technologien.de/projekte/bitplush) project, a co-design workshop is organized to investigate the effect of different vibration patterns to map emotions of a user that is remotely activiating vibration motors inplemented in a plush toy.

-In this repositiory the code written to control a vibration motor via a webb app is shared.
+In this repositiory the code written to control a vibration motor using a web app is shared.

 ## Material used